 - If you don’t have fresh cranberries available where you live, fresh blueberries also work beautifully in this sweet bread.

 If you tried this recipe, please let me know about it in the comments below.
 I always love hearing from you!
 Don’t forget to Subscribe to This Healthy Kitchen to be among the first to get my new recipes!
 You can also FOLLOW ME on Facebook, Instagram, Pinterest and Twitter to see more delicious food and get all the latest updates.

 - 2 cups oat flour gluten free if preferred

-- 2 tbsp baking powder
+- 2.5 teaspoons baking powder

-- 1 tsp baking soda
+- ½ teaspoon baking soda

-- 1 tsp cinnamon
+- 1 teaspoon cinnamon

-- Preheat the oven to 350 degrees F and line a 9" x 5" (or similar) loaf pan with parchment paper.
+- Preheat the oven to 350 degrees F and line a 9″ x 5″ (or similar) loaf pan with parchment paper.

 - In a large mixing bowl, combine all your dry ingredients and whisk together.
+Set aside.

 - Add the pitted dates and water to a blender and process until completely smooth.
 This will make about 2 cups of date syrup.
-Measure 1.5 cups worth that will be used in your loaf and the remaining 1/2 cup will be used later to make the glaze.
+Measure 1.5 cups worth that will be used in your loaf and the remaining ½ cup will be used later to make the glaze.
 Do not use more than 1.5 cups in the loaf.

 - Now add your wet ingredients (except the cranberries), to the bowl of dry ingredients: 1.5 cups of the date syrup you made, ½ cup of orange juice, the orange zest, and the applesauce.
 Mix until combined and then fold in the cranberries.

 - Pour the batter into your prepared loaf pan and gently tap the loaf pan down 2-3 times on a hard surface to ensure there are no gaps in the bread.
 Don't press down with a spatula.